Objective B4: Improve the Health of the Detroit River Watershed and Great Lakes Waters

 Canada and the United States signed the Great Lakes Water Quality Agreement in 1972 to address environmental issues in the Great Lakes region.
 In 1987, the two countries designated 43 areas of concern, 26 in the U.S., 12 in Canada and five shared by both countries (including the Detroit River).

-The Detroit River Canadian Cleanup (DRCC) was formed in 1998, and in keeping with the objectives and the intent of the Canada-United States Great Lakes Water Quality Agreement, the purpose of the DRCC is to clean up, enhance, and sustain the ecosystem of the Detroit River and its watersheds (Canard River, Turkey Creek and Little River).
+The Detroit River Canadian Cleanup (DRCC) was formed in 1998, and in keeping with the objectives and the intent of the Canada-United States Great Lakes Water Quality Agreement, the purpose of the DRCC is to clean up, enhance, and sustain the ecosystem of the Detroit River and its watersheds (River Canard, Turkey Creek and Little River).
 As such, the key goal of the effort is to have the Detroit River permanently de-listed, or removed from the international list of Areas of Concern.

 How are we doing?